 - Interior plumbing: plumbing within your walls, under floorboards, and valves and junction points around the house are best left to a professional.

 - Exterior plumbing: connection points from the municipal water and sewage supply lines require specialised tools and techniques, thus making them ideal for a plumber and not as a DIY project.

-- Renovations: bathroom and kitchen renovations are a great way to breathe fresh life into older rooms of the home, but there will often be a substantial amount of plumbing work required that should be done by professional plumbers.
+- Renovations: bathroom and kitchen renovations are a great way to breathe fresh life into older rooms of the home, but there will often be a substantial amount of plumbing work required that should be done by professional plumber in Melbourne.
 Much of the rest of the job is fine to DIY, but ensure that you’ve got a reliable plumber on hand for all of the plumbing work to be done.

 Why Hire a Licensed Plumber?

 Licensing is important because it signals to the public that the plumber has demonstrated sufficient knowledge and expertise in their field to perform their job safely and effectively.

 By putting your trust in a licensed plumber, you can rest assured that they will abide by occupational health and safety guidelines, industry best practices, and use tools and techniques approved by the licensing body.

 Lastly, licensed plumbers have a vested interest in performing quality work that is commensurate with the expectations within the industry.
 You may find some ‘cowboy’ plumbers offering deals too good to be true, and quite often that’s exactly what you’ll get because these so-called plumbers lack the proper licensing to carry out the work.
 Generally, you get what you pay for, so buyer beware.